Shulem Lemmer: Musical career

 Lemmer is a tenor.
-He has not had any formal training; he researched vocal training on YouTube and Google, and learned how to perform "on the job".
+He has not had any formal training; he researched vocal training on YouTube and Google and learned how to perform "on the job".
 He released an album in 2017 entitled Shulem.

 He is the first born-and-raised Hasidic Jew to sign with a major record label, having signed with Universal Music Group under its classical music Decca Gold imprint.
 Lemmer consults with a team of rabbinic advisors; his contract stipulates that he can refuse a performance for any reason.

 In April 2019, Lemmer sang “God Bless America” at Citi Field.
 He has toured in American and Israeli cities, and sung in London, Krakow, Frankfurt, and Zurich.

 The music on his November 2019 major label debut album, The Perfect Dream, is produced by Jon Cohen and accompanied by London's Royal Philharmonic Orchestra.
 It consists of English, Hebrew, and Yiddish songs, including the Israeli song “Jerusalem of Gold,” and “Bring Him Home” from the Broadway musical “Les Misérables.”
 The title track of the album, "The Perfect Dream," is an original song written for Lemmer by lyricist Don Black.

 During the coronavirus pandemic, Lemmer was recruited by the Department of Health and Human Services to raise awareness about the virus to Orthodox Jewish communities.

 On Holocaust Memorial Day, Shulem Lemmer sang at the United Nations.

 In March 2023, Lemmer released his third studio album, Kiddush Hashem, which he produced himself, as well as serving as the co-composer for some of the songs.

+In November 2023, Lemmer sang the cover of Bring Him Home and changed the main lyric to Bring Them Home in solidary to the October 7 Hostages at an event in the United Kingdom.